 Chocolate Macaron Shells

-- Sift powdered sugar, almond flour, and cocoa powder together.
+Sift the powdered sugar, almond flour, and cocoa powder together.
 Set aside.

 - Make sure the bottom of the bowl isn’t touching the simmering water.